 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Raising Healthy Adolescents Presentation
+Raising Healthy Adolescents Presentation Assignment

-Generations Paper Instructions
+Generations Paper Assignment

 Cultural View Generationally of Sex